xmtp/xmtp-dot-org/vision/roadmap.md

 ## Planned

-### Message any address
+### Group chat and announcements channels

-Individuals will be able to send encrypted DMs and announcements to addresses that have not yet created XMTP identities.
-Recipients will be notified of these messages upon first connection to XMTP and will be able to retrieve them if the sender is online or has specified a secure key server.
+Users will be able to send messages to group chats and announcements channels, and will retrieve messages from these channels separately from their DMs.

 ### Team inboxes